 - Improper clothing or covering for the weather

 - Harmful living conditions (no running water or heat; defective electrical wiring, other fire risks)

 - Desertion of the older adult in a public place

-CareFor, providers of the most trusted care management and home care Austin and the surrounding area have to offer, can help families keep senior loved ones safe, happy, and healthy.
+CareFor, providers of reliable home care in Lakeway, TX and the surrounding area, can help families keep senior loved ones safe, happy, and healthy.
 We provide a full range of care management and in-home care services, including specialized dementia care, to ensure that seniors are safe and well cared for.
-Contact us online or call (512) 338-4533 for an assessment to learn how we can help your loved one.
+Contact us online or call (512) 338-4533 for an assessment and to speak with our senior living experts to learn how we can help your loved one.